ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `Trigger_Hairline` - The trigger is squeezed past the current hairline threshold.
   * `Trigger_Touch` - The trigger is squeezed a small amount.
   * `Trigger_Press` - The trigger is squeezed about half way in.
-  * `Trigger_Click` - The trigger is squeezed all the way until it clicks.
+  * `Trigger_Click` - The trigger is squeezed all the way down.
+  * `Grip_Hairline` - The grip is squeezed past the current hairline threshold.
+  * `Grip_Touch` - The grip button is touched.
-  * `Grip` - The grip button is pressed.
+  * `Grip_Press` - The grip button is pressed.
+  * `Grip_Click` - The grip button is pressed all the way down.
   * `Touchpad_Touch` - The touchpad is touched (without pressing down to click).
   * `Touchpad_Press` - The touchpad is pressed (to the point of hearing a click).
+  * `Button_One_Touch` - The button one is touched.
-  * `Application_Menu` - The application menu button is pressed.
+  * `Button_One_Press` - The button one is pressed.
   * `Undefined` - No button specified
  * `public bool triggerPressed` - This will be true if the trigger is squeezed about half way in.
 Default: `false`
  * `public bool triggerTouched` - This will be true if the trigger is squeezed a small amount.
 Default: `false`
  * `public bool triggerHairlinePressed` - This will be true if the trigger is squeezed a small amount more from any previous squeeze on the trigger.
 Default: `false`
- * `public bool triggerClicked` - This will be true if the trigger is squeezed all the way until it clicks.
+ * `public bool triggerClicked` - This will be true if the trigger is squeezed all the way down.
 Default: `false`
  * `public bool triggerAxisChanged` - This will be true if the trigger has been squeezed more or less.
 Default: `false`
- * `public bool applicationMenuPressed` - This will be true if the application menu is held down.
+ * `public bool gripPressed` - This will be true if the grip is squeezed about half way in.
 Default: `false`
+ * `public bool gripTouched` - This will be true if the grip is touched.
+Default: `false`
+ * `public bool gripHairlinePressed` - This will be true if the grip is squeezed a small amount more from any previous squeeze on the grip.
+Default: `false`
+ * `public bool gripClicked` - This will be true if the grip is squeezed all the way down.
+Default: `false`
+ * `public bool gripAxisChanged` - This will be true if the grip has been squeezed more or less.
+Default: `false`
  * `public bool touchpadPressed` - This will be true if the touchpad is held down.
 Default: `false`
  * `public bool touchpadTouched` - This will be true if the touchpad is being touched.
 Default: `false`
  * `public bool touchpadAxisChanged` - This will be true if the touchpad touch position has changed.
 Default: `false`
- * `public bool gripPressed` - This will be true if the grip is held down.
+ * `public bool buttonOnePressed` - This will be true if button one is held down.
 Default: `false`
+ * `public bool buttonOneTouched` - This will be true if button one is being touched.
+Default: `false`
  * `public bool pointerPressed` - This will be true if the button aliased to the pointer is held down.
 Default: `false`
  * `public bool grabPressed` - This will be true if the button aliased to the grab is held down.
 Default: `false`
  * `public bool usePressed` - This will be true if the button aliased to the use is held down.
 Default: `false`
  * `public bool uiClickPressed` - This will be true if the button aliased to the UI click is held down.
 Default: `false`
- * `public bool menuPressed` - This will be true if the button aliased to the application menu is held down.
+ * `public bool menuPressed` - This will be true if the button aliased to the menu is held down.
 Default: `false`

 ### Class Events